NikolayNIK/material_table_view/README.md

   This helps the user not to lose a row-identifying information while scrolling horizontally.
-Columns will automatically be unfrozen in case of insufficient horizontal space based on a developer-defined freeze priorities meaning that table will adjust to any screen size be it mobile or desktop.
+Columns will automatically be unfrozen in case of insufficient horizontal space based on a developer-defined freeze priorities enabling a responsive design when the table will adjust to any screen size be it mobile or desktop.
 - `sticky` column property, which causes frozen columns to scroll off of the edge but come back upon scrolling in the other direction to conserve the horizontal space when it's limited.